 (2) In 2000, Petrochem customers were combined with industrial customers and State customers were combined with commercial customers because there is no longer a difference in tariffs.

-The growth in the number of all classes of customers is based on market analyses performed by CEG.
+The projected growth in the number of all classes of customers is based on market analyses performed by CEG.
 Usage per residential customer is projected to remain at approximately 0.5 to 0.6 cmd as market studies have indicated that this is the likely demand per residential customer in CEG’s service area.
 Usage per commercial customer is expected to grow because commercial customers currently use gas, electricity and LPG for their energy needs.
-It is expected that these customers will convert to natural gas for all of their heating needs.
+Eventually, these customers likely will convert to natural gas for all of their heating needs.
 After an initial decline in the usage per customer from 1999 to 2000, the number of automotive customers and the usage per customer is projected to grow as a result of the continued shift to compressed natural gas as a substitute for more expensive petrol.
 The initial decline reflects the increase from 29 to 64 stations while sales to end users do not increase as rapidly.
-The number of industrial customers is projected to increase moderately in comparison to other states because gas penetration is already substantial in Rio de Janiero.
+The number of industrial customers is projected to increase moderately in comparison to other states because gas penetration is already substantial in CEG-Rio de Janiero.
 The decline in the average usage per industrial customer is due to the fact that the largest volume users are targeted first.
 Therefore, as more industrial customers are connected, the average use per customer will decline.
-Current volumes in the power sector come from one Furnas peaking plant that is capable of producing 80 MW.
+Current volumes in the power sector come from the Furnas peaking plant that is capable of producing 80 MW.
 The volume increases in 2000 and 2001 reflect a projected increase in the output of the plant in response to Brazil’s continuing shortage of available hydroelectric energy.
 The volume increases in 2002 and beyond are based on projections of the number of MW of power generated increasing as shown below.
-The increases for 2002 and beyond are based on the announced Brazilian emergency power Program, taking into account an assumed one year delay.
+The increases for 2002 and beyond are based on the recently-announced Emergency Generation Program and assuming a one year delay in implementation.
 The relationship between gas consumption and generation is projected to be approximately 5.3 MMcmd per 1,000 MW.
 The timing of the 700 MW are shown in the table below.